-- Definition of Service - Customized community support services are designed to offer the SDCB member flexible supports that are related to the member's qualifying condition or disability.
+- Definition of Service - Customized community support services are designed to offer the SDCB member Member flexible supports that are related to the member Member's qualifying condition or disability.
 Customized community supports may include participation in congregate community day programs and centers that offer functional meaningful activities that assist with acquisition, retention, or improvement in self-help, socialization and adaptive skills.
 Customized community supports may include adult day habilitation, adult day health and other day support models.
-Customized community supports are provided in community day program facilities and centers and can take place in non-institutional and non-residential settings. - Customized community supports settings must be integrated and support full access of individuals receiving Centennial Care CBs to the greater community, including opportunities to seek employment, and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, with the same degree of access as individuals not receiving Medicaid HCBS. - These services are provided at least four or more hours per day one or more days per week as specified in the member's SDCB care plan.
-Customized community supports cannot duplicate any other SDCB service. - Scope of Services - Customized Community Support services include, but are not limited to the following:
+Customized community supports are provided in community day program facilities and centers and can take place in non-institutional and non-residential settings. - Customized community supports settings must be integrated and support full access of individuals receiving Centennial Care CBs to the greater community, including opportunities to seek employment, and work in competitive integrated settings, engage in community life, control personal resources, and receive services in the community, with the same degree of access as individuals not receiving Medicaid HCBS. - These services are provided at least four or more hours per day one or more days per week as specified in the memberMember's SDCB care plan.
+Customized community supports cannot duplicate any other SDCB service. - Scope of Services - Customized Community Support services include, but are not limited to the following: - Provide supports in congregate and community day programs that assist with the acquisition, retention or improvement in self_help, socialization and adaptive skills; - Adult day health services; - Adult day habilitation services; and - Other day support model services. - Customized Community Supports Qualifications Provider Agency: - Possess a current business license, if applicable;